RESTyard/RESTyard/README.md

 ```

 ### Routes with a placeholder in the route template
 For access to entities a route template may contain placeholder variables like _key_ in the example below.
 If a `HypermediaObject` is referenced, e.g. the self link or a link to another Customer, the formatter must be able to create the URI to the linked `HypermediaObject`.
-To propperly fill the placeholder variables for such routes a `RouteKeyProducer` is required.
-The formatter will call the producer if he has a instance of the referenced Object (e.g. from `HypermediaObjectReference.Resolve()`) and passes it to the `IRouteKeyProducer:GetKey()` function.
-This function must return an anonymous object filled with a property for each placeholder variable to be filled in the `HypermediaObject`'s route, here _key_.
+To propperly fill the placeholder variables for such routes a `KeyProducer` is required.
+The formatter will call the producer if he has a instance of the referenced Object (e.g. from `HypermediaObjectReference.GetInstance()`) and passes it to the `IKeyProducer:CreateFromHypermediaObject()` function.
+Otherwise it will call `IKeyProducer:CreateFromKeyObject()` and passes the object provided by `HypermediaObjectKeyReference:GetKey(IKeyProducer keyProducer)`.
+The `KeyProducer` must return an anonymous object filled with a property for each placeholder variable to be filled in the `HypermediaObject`'s route, here _key_.

-A `RouteKeyProducer` is added directly to the Attributed route as a Type and will be instantiated once by the framework.
+A `KeyProducer` is added directly to the Attributed route as a Type and will be instantiated once by the framework.
+See `CustomerRouteKeyProducer` in the demo project for an example.

 ``` csharp
 [HttpGetHypermediaObject("Customers/{key:int}", typeof(HypermediaCustomer), typeof(CustomerRouteKeyProducer))]